PrachiKanodia08/Insurance-Analytics-Project/README.md

 2. total_ord_amount: The total amount of orders handled by the agent.
 3. ranking: The rank of the agent based on the total order amount, where 1 indicates the agent with the lowest total order amount.

+### Problem 2
+*Business Scenario*: The company aims to identify the most financially stable customers by finding those with the lowest outstanding amounts in each country.
+This analysis will help the company understand which customers are least likely to default on payments.
+However, it has been noted that data provided by the agent named "Mukesh" is not reliable, so any data associated with this agent should be excluded from the analysis.

+*Task*: Write a SQL query that retrieves the name of the customer with the minimum outstanding amount from each country.
+The output should include the following columns:
+1. cust_country: The country of the customer.
+2. cust_name: The name of the customer with the minimum outstanding amount in that country.